 COVID-19: Although COVID-19 tends to be milder in adolescents compared with adults, it can make some young people very sick and can require hospitalization.
 In some cases, complications from COVID-19 can lead to death or post-COVID conditions.
 Teens and pre-teens who have underlying medical conditions are at higher risk for severe illness from COVID-19.
 Vaccinating adolescents can help protect family members, including siblings who are not eligible for vaccination and other family members who may be at increased risk.
-In the US, COVID-19 vaccination is recommended for everyone age 5 years and older, and all COVID-19 vaccine recipients age 12 years and older are eligible for boosters.
+In the US, COVID-19 vaccination is recommended for everyone age 6 months and older.

 Influenza (flu): Flu is not just a common cold—it is a contagious viral infection that can cause mild to severe symptoms and life-threatening complications, including death, even in healthy children and adults.
 Flu vaccines are updated annually to protect against the influenza viruses research indicates are most likely to circulate during the upcoming season.
 Flu vaccines can vary in how well they work, but even in cases when flu vaccination does not prevent infection completely, it can reduce the severity and duration of disease and can help prevent serious complications.
 Everyone age 6 months and older should receive an annual flu vaccine.